gravity-ui/landing/src/content/local-docs/libs/webpack-i18n-assets-plugin/README-es.md

 import type {VariableDeclarator} from 'estree';

 const declarationResolver = (declarator: VariableDeclarator, module: string) => {
-  // Si necesitas ignorar el procesamiento de módulos basados en rutas específicas, puedes manejar tal caso de esta manera. if (module.startsWith('src/units/compute')) {
+  // If you need to ignore processing modules based on specific paths, you can handle such a case this way. if (module.startsWith('src/units/compute')) {
     return undefined;
   }

-  // Procesamiento de declaraciones de funciones como const i18nK = i18n.bind(null, 'keyset');
+  // Processing function declarations like const i18nK = i18n.bind(null, 'keyset');
   if (
     declarator.id.type === 'Identifier' &&
     declarator.id.name.startsWith('i18n') &&